 Gulf Environmental Benefit Fund in Mississippi

-In November, 2013, following extensive consultation with the Mississippi Department of Environmental Quality and federal resource agencies, NFWF announced its intent to obligate $7.5 million from the Gulf Environmental Benefit Fund for three restoration projects in the state of Mississippi.
+Since November, 2013, after extensive consultation with the Mississippi Department of Environmental Quality and U.S. Fish & Wildlife Service (FWS) and NOAA, NFWF has awarded over $11 million from the Gulf Environmental Benefit Fund for four projects in the state of Mississippi.

 The Mississippi projects address high priority conservation needs.
 They represent important efforts to protect and enhance natural and living resources, as well as significant planning efforts to develop future projects for consideration under the Gulf Environmental Benefit Fund.

 Click on the project title for more information: